gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 So for v1, we're moving to a mode where sites must explicitly create pages and create mappings between template components and data.

+Gatsby's new data system turns your data into a queryable database.
+You can query data in any way to create pages and to pull in data into these pages.

 These mappings can range between straightforward and complex.
 E.g. a markdown blog would want to create a post page for every markdown file.
 But it also might want to